emmastrand/EmmaStrand_Notebook/_posts/2022-03-03-E5-Timepoint-1,-2,-3,-and-4-Instantaneous-Calcification-Sample-Processing-(Samples-Collected-in-2020).md

 - [**November 2020, 145 samples to complete**](#Nov)
 - [**Equipment locations**](#Equip)
 - [**Waste**](#Waste)

-Remaining as of 2022-03-22 end of day:
-- September 2020: Completed (see note in issues RE initials and blanks)
-- January 2020: Completed
-- November 2020: 145/145 samples

-We'll do time points separately and do initials and blanks in the same titration run if possible.
-The #s for samples left to-do are generated from the # of bottles left in the bin for September 2020.
-This does not account for samples already run so that number will likely be less.

 ### Folders and file formats for this project